The Tag class turned out to be something of a beast, partly because

 self._namespace = None

-There is one remaining property that I can't implement just yet: innerHTML
+There is one remaining property that I can't implement just yet: innerHTML.

 The getter-method side of it is pretty straightforward, since it really just boils